All Episodes

 You'll be fine.

-Um, so uh, so I'd get into the office, right?
+So, so I'd get into the office, right?

-A lot of the agents that I worked with were younger guys, because everyone starts their career on the southwest border most of the time when you come in with HSI.
+A lot of the agents that I worked with were younger guys because everyone starts their career on the Southwest border most of the time when you come in with HSI.

 And I think that's actually better because you get a lot of fucking experience.

-So that when they do transfer you to an interior field office, like a Miami, like I did, or to a New York City, et cetera, you're gonna be fine, you're gonna be able to hit the ground running because you know everything, right?
+So that when they do transfer you to an interior field office, like a Miami, like I did, or to a New York City, et cetera, you're going to be fine.

-You already know how to write reports, you know how to deal with informants, you know all that crap because you already did It on the border, right?
+You know all that crap because you already did it on the border, right?

-So and I told you guys before that I was in a duty response group, right?
+So, and I told you guys before that I was in a duty response group, right?

 Why?

-So uh, so you guys get the idea, right?
+So you guys get the idea, right?

-It was a mandate that they would call HSI to come in and further the investigation because every human smuggling situation uh or human trafficking always is tied to a criminal organization.
+It was a mandate that they would call HSI to come in and further the investigation because every human smuggling situation or human trafficking always is tied to a criminal organization.

-There are sophisticated smuggling networks that allow these migrants to enter the United States, and um there's there's facilitators at every step of the road, right?
+There are sophisticated smuggling networks that allow these migrants to enter the United States.

 So going back to the map here, right?